xli2522/Wave-Gauges-Mini-Wave-Tank/readme.txt

 *Note: As data was designed to be reflected on one graph, the suggested maximum recording time is 100 seconds, however, this is just a suggestion, exceeding this time by several times will not affect the functionality of the system.

-5) To stop the recording, just remove the USB connection.
+5) To stop recording, remove USB connection.
-6) Then select all the data in the Serial Monitor window, copy and paste the data to data_Arduino_output.txt and run the main Python program.
+6) Then select all the data in the Serial Monitor window, copy and paste data to data_Arduino_output.txt and run the main Python program.

-* Note: The default output is two graphs of data from the two probes and a graph which includes data from both probes.
+* Note: The default output contains two graphs of data from the two probes and a graph which includes data from both probes.